 How to Test the Compatibility of Your 40G Transceivers?

 Third-party optical transceivers have taken a certain fraction of the current 40G optics market.
 To ensure the compatibility of the transceiver module and device, testing is necessary before putting into use.
-Here we take FS.COM Cisco QSFP-40G-SR4 compatible 40GBASE-SR4 QSFP+ transceiver for example, to test if it is fully compatible with Cisco Nexus 9396PX switch.
-Referring to the following procedure and the video to perform transceiver testing.
+Here we take FS.com Cisco QSFP-40G-SR4 compatible 40GBASE-SR4 QSFP+ transceiver for example, to test if it is fully compatible with Cisco Nexus 9396PX switch.
+Referring to the following procedure to perform transceiver testing.

 1. Plug the Cisco QSFP-40G-SR4 compatible QSFP+ into the 40Gbps ports of the Nexus 9396PX.